 Common Chimney Problems Found During Inspections

 What are common chimney problems found during inspections?
-Common issues include creosote buildup, cracked or damaged chimney liners, obstructions like bird nests, and deteriorated mortar joints that can affect chimney safety and performance.
+Common issues include creosote buildup, cracked or damaged chimney crowns, deteriorated mortar joints, and obstructions like debris or animal nests.

 Common Chimney Problems Found During Inspections